microsoft/BuildXL/Documentation/Wiki/How-To-Run-BuildXL/Resource-Usage-Configuration.md

                                 Specifies the maximum number of concurrent materialize operations (e.g., materialize inputs, storing two-phase cache entries, analyzing pip violations).
                                 The default value is 2 times the number of processors in the current machine.

-## Cache Concurrency limits
-Since cache operations use different resources (IO, CPU, network) concurrently, they have a different concurrency limit settings.

-    /maxCacheLookup:<number of concurrent operations>
-                                Specifies the maximum number of cache lookup operations that BuildXL will launch at one time.
-                                The default value is 2 times the number of processors in the current machine.
-    /maxMaterialize:<number of concurrent operations>
-                                Specifies the maximum number of concurrent materialize operations (e.g., materialize inputs, storing two-phase cache entries, analyzing pip violations).
-                                The default value is 2 times the number of processors in the current machine.

 ## Memory utilization ##
 BuildXL supports throttling spawned process pips based on machine available RAM.
 This aims at ensuring builds don't page memory onto disk for machines with low memory to CPU core ratios.

+Historic perf information is used to speculatively limit the RAM utilization.
+If the historic perf information is not available, BuildXL uses the default values that are very conservative.
+Therefore, this feature is only useful for the non-first builds where we can load historic perf information.

     /maxRamUtilizationPercentage:<number>
                                 Specifies the maximum machine wide RAM utilization allowed before the scheduler will